Tutorial 4 - Advanced Filtering

 A brief note on name .
 You'll see the term name available in the schema- but this is a deprecated way of referring to the tablee.g. webapp_1.
 To fetch the name of the item in the Siteglide Admin, you'll need properties.name.

 In our next example query, we'll demonstrate this.
-Let's search for items with a properties.name that contains the string "music".
+Let's search for items with a properties.name that have the exact value of the string "music".

 Code: